Uli Bösking Bio

 In 2007 I played the greek / eastern traditional "Misirlou" - best known from the "Pulp fiction" soundtrack - live in a "dick-daleian" surfrock version.
 On bass Andy and on drums Ray of "Velvetone".

-This inspired me to start "Dodecats", a project for which I write instrumentals in surfrock style implying contemporary elements like dodecaphonic structures and balkan scales.
+This inspired me to start "Dodecats", a project (baritone violin / bass / drums) for which I wrote instrumentals in surfrock style implying contemporary elements like dodecaphonic structures and balkan scales.

-My instrument is a semiacoustic baritone violin with electromagnetic "REBO" pickup, custom onboard preamp and geared "Pegheds" pegs strung with octave strings ("Thomastik Super Flexible" - set 2714).
+My instrument is a black semiacoustic violin with electromagnetic "REBO"pickup, custom onboard preamp and geared "Pegheds" pegs strung as a viola.

-I play tube amps only: a 1975 VOX AC 30 and a Fender Blues Junior tube amp.
+Mostly I play a Fender Blues Junior tube amp.
 No effects but amp overdrive and spring reverb.